DataDog/documentation/content/en/security/cloud_security_management/setup/agentless_scanning/_index.md

 ### Azure Resource Manager

 Use the Azure Resource Manager template to deploy the Agentless Scanner.
+The template includes the rule definitions required to deploy and manage Agentless scanners.
 For more information, see [Setting up Agentless Scanning using Azure Resource Manager][13].

 ## Further Reading